-The defect imbalances arising during ion irradition arise from the forward scattering involved with ion-atom collisions and the spatial distribution of the injected ions, the latter having a very strong effect on swelling that is designated as the injected interstitial effect [?,?,?,?,?,?].
+The defect imbalances occurring during ion irradiation arise from the forward scattering involved with ion-atom collisions and the spatial distribution of the injected ions, the latter having a very strong effect on swelling that is designated as the injected interstitial effect [?,?,?,?,?,?].In a companion paper in this conference Garner et al. review the result of experiments conducted on pure iron and various ferritic-martensitic alloys showing that the net effect of the various neutron-atypical aspects is to produce a depth dependence of void swelling that often bears no resemblance to the depth distribution of the atomic displacement rate [my 31].
+Under some irradiation conditions swelling only occurs near the specimen surface, and under other conditions the swelling vs. depth is more complex, sometimes producing two peaks, neither corresponding to the position of maximum displacement rate.

+[31] F. A. Garner, M. B. Toloczko, A. G. Certain, L. Shao, T. Chen, J. Gigax, C. Wei, M. P. Short and V. A. Pechenkin, " Depth-dependence of ion-induced swelling in ferritic-martensitic ODS alloys", this conference, submitted to J. Nucl.
+Mater.

 Additionally, ion beams are often rastered to provide more spatially-uniform damage fields while introducing non-uniform temporal distributions compared to neutron irradiation.
 This latter effect is one of the more important neutron-atypical processes that strongly affect swelling.
+Since rastering and injected interstitials are both suppressive and synergistic, especially on void nucleation, their interaction must be recognized and factored into data analysis.
+Two recent papers demonstrate the strong influence of rastering to suppress void swelling [expanded version of your ref.
+19 and my ref.
+32].

+19) J. Gigax, E. Aydogan, T. Chen, D. Chen, and L. Shao, Y. Wu, W.Y.
+Lo, Y. Yang and F. A. Garner, "The influence of ion beam rastering on the swelling of self-ion irradiated pure iron at 450°C", this conference, submitted to J. Nucl.
+Mater.

+32. E. Getto, Z. Jiao, A.M.
+Monterrosa, K. Sun, G.S.
+Was, "Role of Beam Rastering on Microstructure Evolution in Ion Irradiated HT9 Steel" , J. Nucl.
+Mater., (2015) accepted pending revisions

 If we could ignore all of these atypical influences and examine an alloy that swells easily without much of an incubation period, one might assume that the swelling vs. depth profile should mirror the dose rate vs. depth profile, but this would be an incorrect assumption.
 In general, alloys of even simple composition such as solute-free Fe-Cr-Ni ternaries have been observed to exhibit a large range of swelling vs. depth profiles, frequently with no resemblance to the dpa vs. depth profile [?,?].